attivio/sdk/attivio_module_sdk.md

     createproject -n project-name -m module-dir/target/module-name-1.0-SNAPSHOT.jar

-To add your module to your installation, the module zip or jar should be installed by running `aie-exec moduleManager`.
+To add your module to your installation, the module zip or jar should be installed by running `aie-exec com.attivio.app.config.modules.ModulesManager`.
 This program can list, install, and remove add-on modules.
 Use of the `moduleManager` requires 5.2.6 patch level 191 or greater.

 ## Module resources